AbuBakar-here/tensorflow-2-and-keras-bootcamp/README.md

 In Deployment section, you will find "Final_Deployment" folder.
 All files in that folder are the files you will need for heroku.

+**One More thing**
+I used google colab with google drive for my ease of use so you will find paths such as "/drive/My Drive/Colab Notebooks/Something/Something/nameoffile.csv
+So you can just replace it with "nameoffile.csv".

+And :

+"lending_club_loan_two.csv" can't be found on inside ANNs folder so you will need to download it from https://www.kaggle.com/wordsforthewise/lending-club

 ## Contact

 Abu Bakar - abubakargone@gmail.com